-Certified athletic trainers (ATs) play a key role in the assessment of concussions in high school sports and the critical return to play decision.
+Certified athletic trainers (ATs) play a key role in the identification and initial sideline screening for concussions in high school sports, as well as the critical return to play decision.

 ATs are on the front lines in the concussion safety battle.
-According to a 2011 study, (1) while physicians were present at the time of injury in only 7.7% of cases of reported concussions suffered by high school athletes in the 2009-2010 school year,* ATs were on site for at least 70%.
-When present, they almost always were involved in assessing an athlete for concussion (94.4%).
+According to a 2011 study, while physicians were present at the time of injury in only 7.7% of cases of reported concussions suffered by high school athletes in the 2009-2010 school year,* ATs were on site for at least 70%.
+When present, they almost always were involved in the initial assessment of an athlete for concussion (94.4%).

 "This data shows the valuable role that [ATs] can play in preventing, diagnosing and managing concussions and other injuries," said Cynthia LaBella, MD, FAAP, the author of the paper presented at the AAP conference, told Science Daily.
 "Athletic trainers have a skill set that is very valuable, especially now when there is such a focus on concussions and related treatment and care.
 Concussed athletes are more likely to be identified in schools with athletic trainers and thus more likely to receive proper treatment."